• Skip to main content

 A New York judge has allowed a lawsuit to proceed against a pediatric dental chain accused of mistreating children who received treatment through Medicaid.
 Allegations against the dental chain Small Smiles include horrific accusations of malpractice and negligence, including performing painful procedures like extractions and fillings without anesthesia while using immobilizing devices and radios to […]

-Filed Under: Cases in the News Tagged With: child abuse, child safety, Class Action, Collective Action, Health Care, Litigation, Medicaid fraud, Negligence
+Filed Under: In the News Tagged With: child abuse, child safety, Class Action, Collective Action, Health Care, Litigation, Medicaid fraud, Negligence

 September 6, 2013 By nicole